Use this map while you speak

 Use simple position words and prepositions to keep your CELPIP Speaking Task 3 answer clear, organized, and easy to follow.
-In one minute, you do not need to describe everything.
-You need a structured description that sounds confident.

 This picture shows a busy street scene.
 In the foreground, I can see a cyclist.
 On the left, there is a small shop, and on the right, a bus is stopping.
 In the background, there are tall buildings and lots of people.